Time Enough at Last: Themes

 Although the overriding message may seem to "be careful what you wish for, you just might get it", there are other themes throughout the episode.
 Among these is the question of solitude versus loneliness, as embodied by Bemis' moment of near-suicide.
 Additionally, the portrayal of societal attitudes toward books speaks to the contemporary decline of traditional literature and how, given enough time, reading may become a relic of the past.
 At the same time, the ending "punishes Bemis for his antisocial behavior, and his greatest desire is thwarted".

 Rod Serling's concluding statement in the episode alludes to Robert Burns' Scots language poem "To a Mouse".
 The poem concludes: "The best-laid schemes o' mice an men / Gang aft agley" (translation: "Often go awry").
-Meredith himself had portrayed George Milton in the 1939 film adaptation of the Steinbeck novel named for that same line.
+Meredith himself had portrayed George Milton in the 1939 film adaptation of the Steinbeck novella named for that same line.

 Although "Time Enough at Last" implies that nuclear warfare has destroyed humanity, film critic Andrew Sarris notes that the episode's necessarily unrealistic format may have been what allowed its production to commence:

 Much of the implacable seriousness of The Twilight Zone is seemingly keyed by the clipped, dour delivery of Serling himself and the interlocutor.
 He never encourages us to laugh, or even smile, even when the plot twist is at least darkly funny.
 For example, in "Time Enough at Last" ...
 The H-bomb is still lurking in the background of the bookworm's "accident."
 The point is that the bomb could never have gone off on network television were the plot couched in a more realistic format.

 In the era of the Internet and eBooks, the irony depicted in "Time Enough at Last" has an Information Age counterpart, according to Weston Ochse of Storytellers Unplugged.
 As Ochse points out, when Bemis becomes the last person on Earth, he finally has time to read, with all his books at his fingertips and the only impediment is technology when his medium for accessing them—his glasses—breaks.
 In a hypothetical world where all books are published electronically, Ochse observes, readers would be "only a lightning strike, a faulty switch, a sleepy workman or a natural disaster away from becoming Henry Bemis at the end of the world"—that is, a power outage has the potential to give them time to read, yet like Bemis, they too would lose their medium for accessing their books—namely the computer.